 MYSTERIOUS DEATH OF: Rowena Wilkinson Zapalac

 For decades, police said Rowena Wilkinson Zapalac died via suicide by masturbation.
 But her family always believed there was more to Rowena’s death than met the eye.
-Could she have been the victim of a serial killer passing through Texas, or could her case be connected to two other women who died in the same small Texas town – all linked to one local man?
+Could she have been the victim of a serial killer passing through Texas, or could her case be connected to the deaths of two other women in the area?

 Listened to this episode?
 Let us know what you think here.